 Step #1: Prepare the Tools and Your Paint

 To paint glass windows, you can choose gloss, shimmer, and frosted glass painting.
-Our experts identified these finishes and how long it takes to dry completely.

 Your decision should be based on the finish and permanence of the paint.
 The durability of the paint is also another factor and the designs that you are going to paint.